How To: Order a Repeat Prescription

 - Post your repeat prescription form with required items ticked.
 Enclose a stamped addressed envelope if you wish the prescription to be sent to you.
 Postal service times need to be taken into account.

-Please keep an eye on your review date – repeat prescriptions are not usually issued after the review date has expired.
+Please keep an eye on your review date – repeat prescriptions are not issued after the review date has expired.

 Collecting your Repeat Prescriptions